mtnfog/mtnfog-website/_posts/2019-11-07-using-aws-kinesis-firehose-transformations-with-philter.md

 ## Prerequisites

 Your must have a running instance of Philter.
-If you don't already have a running instance of Philter you can launch one through the AWS Marketplace or as a container.
-There are CloudFormation and Terraform scripts for launching a single instance of Philter or a load-balanced auto-scaled set of Philter instances.
+(You can launch an instance through the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07YVB8FFT?ref=_ptnr_mf_launch).)

 It's not required that the instance of Philter be running in AWS but it is required that the instance of Philter be accessible from your AWS Lambda function.
-Running Philter and your AWS Lambda function in your own VPC allows you to communicate locally with Philter from the function.
+Running Philter and your AWS Lambda function in your own VPC allows your Lambda function to communicate with Philter within the VPC.

 ## Setting up the AWS Kinesis Firehose Transformation